^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 The diagnosis of retinoblastoma is established on the basis of clinical ophthalmological examination, radiography and ultrasonography without pathomorphological confirmation.
-In the presence of a family history, children should be examined by an ophthalmologist immediately after birth.
+If there is a family history, children need to be examined by an ophthalmologist immediately after birth.

-To confirm the diagnosis and determine the extent of the lesion (including detection of the tumor of the pineal region) CT or MRI of the orbit is recommended.
+To confirm the diagnosis and determine the extent of the lesion (including detection of a tumor in the pineal region), CT or MRI of the orbit is recommended.

-Differential diagnosis of retinoblastoma is carried out with retinopathy of prematurity, persistent primary hyperplastic vitreous body and severe uveitis due to toxocarosis or toxoplasmosis.
+Differential diagnosis of retinoblastoma includes retinopathy of prematurity, persistent primary hyperplastic vitreous, and severe uveitis due to toxocariasis or toxoplasmosis.

 Histological structure of retinoblastoma

-Histologically, retinoblastoma is represented by a monomorphic mass of small cells with a high nuclear-cytoplasmic ratio.
-The fields of small cells with blue cytoplasm are combined with pronounced vascularization.
-Cells tend to form well-known "donat-like" structures formed around a light space (these structures are also called Flexner-Winterstein outlets or true retinoblastoma rosettes).
-The second type of typical retinoblastoma structures is a flower pattern resembling a bouquet of flowers.
-In some patients retinoblastoma is detected by Wright's rosettes - cell aggregations, typical for tumors of the PET family.
-In extensive tumors, the necrotic component often prevails, calcification is found in 95% of cases.
-The second rare subtype of retinoblastoma is represented by a thin layer of "tumor", which extensively affects the retina.
+Histologically, retinoblastoma is a monomorphic mass of small cells with a high nuclear-to-cytoplasmic ratio.
+Fields of small cells with blue cytoplasm are combined with pronounced vascularization.
+The cells tend to form the well-known "donat-like" structures formed around the clear space (these structures are also called Flexner-Wintersteiner rosettes or true retinoblastoma rosettes).
+The second type of typical retinoblastoma structures are florettes, resembling bouquets of flowers.
+Some patients with retinoblastoma have Wright rosettes - cell clusters typical of tumors of the PNET family.
+In extensive tumors, the necrotic component often predominates, calcifications are found in 95% of cases.
+The second rare subtype of retinoblastoma is represented by a thin layer of "tumor" extensively affecting the retina.

 Stages of retinoblastoma

-There are several systems for the staging of retinoblastoma.
-As a rule, it is sufficient to subdivide the stages based on the position and size of the intraocular tumor, the involvement of the optic nerve, the propagation in the orbit, and the presence of distant metastases.
+There are several staging systems for retinoblastoma.
+Generally, it is sufficient to subdivide the stages based on the position and size of the intraocular tumor, optic nerve involvement, orbital extension, and presence of distant metastases.

-- Stage II - a tumor of the eyeball.
+• Stage II - tumor of the eyeball.

-- Stage IV - the presence of distant metastases.
+• Stage IV - presence of distant metastases.